Back

 \(\displaystyle \frac{9\:\text{ml}}{100\:\text{m}}\times\frac{1\:\text{L}}{1000\:\text{ml}}\times\frac{1000\:\text{m}}{1\:\text{km}} = \frac{.09\:\text{L}}{1\:\text{km}} \)

 (Fuel efficiency is often written as liters per 100 kilometers.
-If we want to see it this way, we can multiply the numerator and denominator by 100.)
+If you want to see it this way, you can multiply the numerator and denominator by 100.)

 \(\displaystyle \frac{.09\:\text{L}}{1\:\text {km}}\times\frac{100}{100} = \frac {9\:\text{L}}{100\:\text{km}}\)